JadenGadea/LAN_Penetration_Tool/README.md

 - ```chmod +x ~/bootup.sh```

 - ```sudo ./rasptools.sh``` - to install the necessary tools
+- **Before creating your service file and adding your ```bootup.sh``` to it as shown in the step below.
+Make sure you change the IP and Port variables to your Public C2 Adress n Port.**

 ## 3. Create a Systemd Service for the Bootup Script
 Set up a new systemd service to automate the execution of your bootup script:
 - ```sudo nano /etc/systemd/system/my_script.service```

-Copy and paste the following configuration into the service file:
+Copy and paste the following configuration into the service file: **Remember to change "ExecStart=" to the path of your script**

 ```
 [Unit]